 What is the process to adopt from foster care?

 This process varies a bit in Ohio, depending on when you become involved.
 You are able to become an approved home for foster care placements, which means that it is anticipated that the children placed in your home will ultimately reunify with a biological family member.
 This is often a lengthy process, and great foster families are desperately needed across the State.
 In this situation, the foster family views its role as TEMPORARY and focuses on providing the child with the most stability and best opportunities during the length of time the child is in their home.
+While this can be very difficult emotionally, it is important to understand that the goal in nearly all cases is reunification.
 Sometimes, the ultimate goal changes from reunification to permanent custody of a child.
 If permanent custody of a child is obtained by the JFS agency, the child may then be placed for adoption.
 There are list serves on the various county websites, and there are national list serves also, which give information about children who are already legally free for adoption.
 Thus, you have the opportunity to choose to adopt from the State without fostering first to provide permanency and stability to a child who is already in the permanent custody of the State agency.
 Generally, the cost to adopt a child out of foster care is free or almost free, as the State will reimburse costs up to the amount of $1,000 per child.
 This usually will cover your legal fees associated with the adoption.
 It is important to reach out to attorneys and verify their fees for this type of adoption, as well as whether there will be any applicable costs above the legal fee amount, in order to fully prepare.
+Additionally, if you match with a child who does not live near you geographically, there will likely be travel costs incurred during the pre-placement period while you establish a relationship with the child.
 For more detailed information, please contact Ginn Law Office, LLC directly.

 What does it mean to go through adoption assistance negotiations?